 Humidity in the home is one of the hardest things to get right, and even if you strike that perfect level it's very difficult to maintain constantly and consistently.
-Fortunately in most cases humidity for house plants is only of little importance, the guide that follows below looks at the problems with humidity and the effect on indoor plants.
+Fortunately in most cases humidity for houseplants is only of little importance, the section that follows below looks at the problems with humidity and the effect on indoor plants.

 Fortunately in most cases humidity for house plants is only of little importance

-Low humidity is typically a problem during the Winter months because the majority of homes have central heating, or fires which dry out the air considerably.
-The upside to this is that in Winter months house plant's don't grow very much or are instead in a rest/dormancy period so don't need as much water.
-Therefore dryness at the roots and low humdity for short periods isn't normally such a problem at this time of year.
+Low humidity is sometimes a problem during the Winter months because the majority of homes have central heating, or fires which dry out the air considerably.
+The upside to this is that in Winter months houseplant's don't grow very much or are instead in a rest/dormancy period so don't need as much water.
+Therefore dryness at the roots and low humidity for short periods isn't normally a huge problem at this time of year.

-High humidity is normally only an issue in the bathroom and kitchen, because both places have running hot water from bath, showers, cooking etc which creates steam and therefore moisture.
+High humidity normally only occurs in the bathroom and kitchen, because both places have running hot water from bath, showers, cooking etc which creates steam and therefore moisture.
 Fortunately once again it's very rare that the bathroom or kitchen is constantly saturated with steam and therefore these places can make ideal locations for plants which demand high humidity.

 Let's say you have a problem location with low humidity all year round i.e. in an air conditioned office, or dry city apartment, and you have noticed your indoor plants are suffering, what can you do?

 Place washed gravel / sand / pebbles in a large shallow water filled tray.
 Then put the plant pot on top.
 This creates a small level of water below the pot which cant be absorbed by the plant's roots.
 Instead the water gradually evaporates and boosts humidity surrounding the plant.
 Be sure not to let the pot sit in the water though as this will encourage the roots to rot.